tidalmigrations/tidalmigrations.github.io/pages/tidal tools/aws.md

 Some of the subcommands, for example `tidal analyze web`, work independently and immediately provide results.
-While some other subcommands, for example `tidal analyze code`, require access to the Tidal Migrations API.
+While some other subcommands, for example `tidal analyze code`, require access to the Tidal API.

 To summarize,

-* Tidal Tools seamlessly integrates with the [Tidal Migrations API](tidal-tools.html#connecting-to-the-api) and SaaS platform;
+* Tidal Tools seamlessly integrates with the [Tidal API](tidal-tools.html#connecting-to-the-api) and SaaS platform;
 * Tidal Tools can be used independently of the API for some features, while some features do require access to the API to be used;